lerer-veracode/Veracode-manual-for-GitHub/README.md

 </details>

 ### SCA import findings

-Unfortunately, as of now, we don't have an official (or unofficial) __simple__ action to import finding for SCA result - Agent-Based or Upload and Scan.
+#### Agent-Based - result parsing script

-However here is an __[example](https://github.com/lerer-veracode/verademo-java/blob/test-multi-job/.github/workflows/security_multi_job.yml)__ on how to surface SCA finding from Agent-Based SCA scan within a workflow job.
+As simple as it get with the Agent-Based, here is an __[example](https://github.com/lerer-veracode/verademo-java/blob/test-multi-job/.github/workflows/security_multi_job.yml)__ on how to surface SCA finding from Agent-Based SCA scan within a workflow job.

 <details>